Lesson 6 - Real GPU (the one-rental capstone)¶

 section, kept separate from the fake-GRES scheduling evidence).

-Part E - Tear down¶
+Part F - Tear down¶

 Confirm your evidence tarballs are on your laptop, then destroy the VM and its storage.